 The Integrated Monitoring in Bird Conservation Regions (IMBCR) program collects breeding bird information each year in multiple states throughout the Rocky Mountains, Great Plains, and Intermountain West.
 Every year, occupancy and density estimates are calculated at a variety of spatial scales.
-This information can be used in the following ways to inform avian conservation and management:
+This information is used in the following ways to inform avian conservation and management:

 For more real-world examples of how population estimates are used, visit this spreadsheet to see past and current raw data requests, projects targeting specific management or conservation questions (overlay projects), additional analyses to address IMBCR partner needs, publications, reports, and tools.

-- Occupancy rates can be multiplied by the land area in a region of interest to estimate the area occupied by a species.
+- Occupancy rates are multiplied by the land area in a region of interest to estimate the area occupied by a species.
 For example, if a stratum comprises 120,000 km2 and the occupancy estimate for Western Meadowlark is 0.57, managers can estimate that 68,400 km2 (120,000 km2 * 0.57) of habitat within that stratum is occupied by Western Meadowlarks.